gyhou/millionsongs/Data-Pipeline-Airflow/README.md

 # Data Pipeline with Airflow
-build dynamic and reusable ETL pipelines and how to make sure the data quality meets specifications
+- Built a dynamic and reusable ETL pipeline through data quality checks
 - All the tasks have a dependency and DAG begins with a start_execution task and ends with a end_execution task.

 ## Dag configuration